eCommerce

 Payment Gateway Integration

 Being able to add a trusted payment gateway is a must for every enterprise eCommerce platform.
 Payment processing apps allow you to securely take every kind of payment imaginable, from checks to credit cards, bank cards to crypto.
-Real-time currency conversion is a powerful option if your online store sells internationally.
+Real-time currency conversion is a powerful option if your online store solution sells internationally.

 Multi-Store Support